As you code your design, be aware of the logic being inferred. Monitor the following conditions for additional pipelining considerations:

 - Setup time of the destination register

 The following figure is an example of the same data path shown in the Before Pipelining diagram.
 Because the flip-flop is contained in the same slice as the function generator, the clock speed is limited by the clock-to-out time of the source flip-flop, the logic delay through one level of logic, one routing delay, and the setup time of the destination register.
-In this example, the system clock runs faster after pipelining and retiming than in the original design.
+In this example, the system clock runs faster after pipelining than before pipelining.